iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 ## Implementing Primacy Bias

 The best way to learn something is through practice.
-In this section we will present a minimum viable example of primacy bias and release the associated code as a notebook to GitHub.
+In this section we will present a minimum example of primacy bias with the associated code to be released as a notebook on GitHub.

 The biggest obstacle to studying primacy bias is the compute resources required.
 Training time scales linearly with replay ratio, and a high replay ratio is necessary to extract maximal information per sample and to recover after each reset.
 To work around this, we present an MVP: Minimum Viable Primacy (bias).